+Figure 5 Correlation circle plot from the CCA applied between medaka’s traits (grey circles) and gut microbial composition (Family level, black squares).
+The farther from the center a bacterial family or traits is, the greater the association with the component.
+Variables projected in the same direction of the plot are positively correlated.

 Discussion

 Due to its pivotal role for host fitness and health, there has been a growing research interest in the factors driving gut microbiome variation in animal species.
-Yet, studies focusing on the genotype-by-environment effects on the gut microbiome remain, to our knowledge, very limited (Piazzon et al. 2020).
-Using size-selected medaka lines (large-breeder LB and small-breeder SB) in a pond mesocosm experiment, we found that the gut microbial community composition differed between the two lines.
-In addition, the microbiome richness of SB medaka was influenced by light intensity, while that of LB remained unchanged regardless of the environmental conditions.
+Yet, studies focusing on the genotype-by-environment effects on the gut microbiome of fish remain limited (Sevellec et al. 2014, Piazzon et al. 2020).
+Using size-selected medaka lines (large-breeder LB and small-breeder SB) in a pond mesocosm experiment, we found that the composition of the core gut microbial community differed between the two lines.
+In addition, differences in rare taxa (unweighted UniFrac) between the lines were modulated by light intensity, with more dispersion for LB medaka than SB medaka in the high-light treatment and the opposite pattern in the low-light treatment.
+The microbiome richness of SB medaka was influenced by light intensity, while that of LB remained unchanged regardless of the environmental conditions.
 Together, this is consistent with our prediction that evolutionary changes due to size-selective harvesting have the potential to shape the gut microbiome assemblage within harvested populations.
-Our results also suggest that the interaction between the genetic background of medaka (i.e. the selected line) and the environmental conditions is important, However, contrary to our prediction, variation in microbiome diversity was not associated with any of the measured fitness-related traits.
+Our results also suggest that the interaction between the genetic background of medaka (i.e. the selected line) and the environmental conditions could be important, as previously reported in the gut microbiome communities of two guppy ecotypes, sampled across different streams (Sullam et al. 2015).
+However, contrary to our prediction, variation in microbiome diversity or composition was not associated with any of the measured growth-related traits of adult medaka.